vanhoefm/fragattacks/research/README.md

 Finally, in case the test `ping-frag-sep` doesn't succeed, you should try the following mixed key attack test:

-- `ping I,F,BE,AE --freebsd`: This essentially performs the rekey handshake against a FreeBSD implementation or driver without affecting the defragmentation process of data frames.
+- `ping I,F,BE,AE --freebsd`: This essentially performs the rekey handshake against a FreeBSD implementation, or a driver that borrows code from FreeBSD, without affecting the defragmentation process of data frames.
 See Appendix F in the paper for details.

 <a id="id-extended-cache"></a>
 ## 8.3.
 Cache attack tests (§5 -- CVE-2020-24586)

-- `ping I,E,R,AE --freebsd --full-reconnect`: This test can be used to check if a FreeBSD AP, or an implementation based on FreeBSD drivers, is vulnerable to a cache attack.
+- `ping I,E,R,AE --freebsd --full-reconnect`: This test can be used to check if a FreeBSD AP, or a driver that borrows code from FreeBSD, is vulnerable to a cache attack.
 See Appendix F in the paper for details on how this test works.
 You should also try this test without the `--full-reconnect` parameter.
+The test also works against clients, but these are unlikely to be affected.

-- `ping I,E,R,AP --freebsd --full-reconnect`: This test is a variant against FreeBSD APs, or an implementation based on FreeBSD drivers, where the second fragment is sent in plaintext after reconnecting with the AP.
+- `ping I,E,R,AP --freebsd --full-reconnect`: This test is a variant against FreeBSD APs, or against a driver that borrows code from FreeBSD, where the second fragment is sent in plaintext after reconnecting with the AP.
 Against some dongles on FreeBSD this test was more reliable and still proves that old fragments remain in the AP's memory after reconnecting.
 You should also try this test without the `--full-reconnect` parameter.
+The test also works against clients, but these are unlikely to be affected.

 - `ping I,E,R,AP [--full-reconnect]`: In this test the second fragment is sent in plaintext.
 This can be useful if the device being tested doesn't immediately install the key after the 4-way handshake.
 If this tests succeeds, it shows that the device keeps fragments in memory after (re)connecting to a network, meaning its vulnerable to cache attacks.
+Unlike the above two commands, this one is also useful to perform against clients (as well as APs).

 <a id="id-extended-mixplainenc"></a>
 ## 8.4.
 Mixed plain/encrypt attack (§6.3 -- CVE-2020-26147)

 - `ping I,E,E --amsdu`: This test sends a fragmented A-MSDU frame, which not all devices can properly receive.
   This test is useful to determine the practical exploitability of the "Mixed plain/encrypt attack".
-  Summarized, if this tests succeeds, it is easier to attack the device if the second fragment can be sent in plaintext (test `ping I,E,P`).
+  Summarized, if this tests succeeds, it's easier to attack the device if the second fragment can be sent in plaintext (test `ping I,E,P`).
 See Section 6.3 of the paper for details.

-- `ping I,E,P,E` and `linux-plain 3`: If all the other mixed plain/encrypt attack tests in didn't succeed, you can try these two extra tests as well.
+- `ping I,E,P,E` and `linux-plain 3`: If all the other mixed plain/encrypt attack tests didn't succeed, you can try these two extra tests as well.
 I think it's quite unlikely this will uncover a new vulnerability.

 <a id="id-extended-bcast-check"></a>